 Although the relationship between the size of the fibroid and post-embolisation outcome is not entirely clear, most operators select a threshold of 13-15 cm.
 It is suspected that embolisation of larger leiomyomas may still result in bulk symptoms due to residual fibroid mass.
-Additionally, with larger amount of necrotic tissue, prolonged post embolisation syndrome might occur1.
+Additionally, with larger amount of necrotic tissue, prolonged post-embolisation syndrome might occur 1.

 Vascular anatomy is assessed on 3D contrast-enhanced MRA.
-This allows assessment of the anatomy of the uterine vessels.
+This permits assessment of the anatomy of the uterine vessels.
 It also has a role in depicting ovarian artery contribution to the uterine fibroid blood supply.

-MRI helps in confirming the diagnosis of uterine fibroids and differentiating it from a variety of conditions gynaecological conditions.
+MRI helps in confirming the diagnosis of uterine fibroids and differentiating it from a variety of gynaecological conditions.

-Post UAE MR appearances
+Post UAE MRI appearances

-Lack of enhancement on post contrast images in a previously enhancing fibroid represents fibroid infarction.
+Lack of enhancement on post-contrast images in a previously enhancing fibroid represents fibroid infarction.
 Complete fibroid infarction has been shown to have a higher symptom control and a lower rate of gynaecological intervention at 5 years when compared to incomplete infarction.

-Persistent fibroid enhancement on post contrast images or visualisation of the uterine arteries on MRA is considered treatment failure.
+Persistent fibroid enhancement on post-contrast images or visualisation of the uterine arteries on MRA is considered treatment failure.

 With increased interval between 3 months and 1 year following embolisation, there is progressive liquefaction of necrotic fibroids.
-This results in increased signal intensity on T2 weighted images.
+This results in increased signal intensity on T2 images.